Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust Algorithms

 Under the MNL model, the concavity shown in Proposition \ref{prp:concave-MNL} suggests that one can use a multicut outer-approximation algorithm to exactly solve the MCP.
 The idea is to divide the set of zones $I$ into $\cL$ disjoint groups $\cD_1,\ldots,\cD_{\cL}$ such that $\bigcup_{l\in [\cL]} \cD_l = I$.
 We then write the objective function of \eqref{prb:robust-MCP} as

 where

-A multicut outer-approximation algorithm executes by iteratively adding sub-gradient cuts to a mater problem and solve it until reaching an optimal solution.
+A multicut outer-approximation algorithm executes by iteratively adding sub-gradient cuts to a master problem and solve it until reaching an optimal solution.
 Such a master problem can be defined as